What is a tracker mortgage?

 • If the base rate goes up, your monthly payments can also increase

-• If you remortgage during the introductory period or you want to repay your mortgage in full, you may be charged
+• If you remortgage during the introductory period or you want to repay your mortgage in full, you may be charged a fee.

 Related Articles